PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "He is a cannibal?"

-"What means this cannibal?" asked Samga
+"What does cannibal mean?" asked Samga

 "He eats people."

-"No, master is a *good* master.
+"No, Master is a *good* Master.
 He gives the people to us.
 'Course, we like them raw, but the Master must have his fun.""

-Asarah asked no more questions.
-Soon they came to a large arch in a formation of granite.
+Asarah didn't ask anymore questions.
+They came to a large arch in a formation of granite.
 In the arch was a huge door flanked by gigantic torches.
-Samga did not knock, but opened the door and waited for Asarah to walk through first.
+Samga did not knock, but opened the door and held it, waiting for Asarah to walk through.

-# 26 Wizard vs. Asarah
+# 27 Wizard vs. Asarah

 As she crossed the threshold, Samga said, "Master, I have brought the girl."